kausiksivakumar/safe_reinforcement_learning/ReadMe_for_Project_Submission.md

 # Comments/Discussion

 # Useful Repositories
 We acknowledge and thank the efforts of the maintainers of these wondeful repositories.
-It wouldn't have been possible to do this project without building up on their efforts!
+It wouldn't have been possible to do this project without building up on top of their efforts!
 - Github repo for the original CAP implementation: https://github.com/Redrew/CAP
 - Github repo for safety-starter agents: https://github.com/openai/safety-starter-agents
 - Github repo mujoco_py:https://github.com/openai/mujoco-py